-Having graduated with a BSc in Biology from the University of Leeds and an M.Phil in Biological Anthropology from the University of Cambridge, I’m becoming increasingly fascinated by how anthropology, archaeology, conservation biology, and human evolution can fit together to address some of the planet’s most pressing problems.
+Having graduated with a BSc in Biology from the University of Leeds and an M.Phil in Biological Anthropology from the University of Cambridge, I’m now a PhD researcher at University College London, becoming increasingly fascinated by the intersection between indigenous knowledge & rights and biodiversity conservation.

 Follow the research here